eTRVPMAX/LilyPichu/README.md

 ## 📥 Installation
 ### BetterDiscord

-Go [here](https://betterdiscord.app/theme/LilyPichu) and save the file into your theme folder
+Go [here](https://raw.githubusercontent.com/advyte-byte/XOPichu/main/xopichu.theme.css), Right click and save the file as css into your theme folder

 ## 🖌️ Customization
 Go into your theme folder and open :